viaprize/Viaprize_contracts/README.md

 # Smart Contract Functions Viaprize.sol

-* submit_proposal(string memory _proposal)
+* addSubmission(string memory _proposal)

-* Submits a proposal to the system.
+Submits a proposal to the system.

 * vote(uint _submission, bool _vote)

-* Allows users to vote on a specific submission.
+Allows users to vote on a specific submission.
 Funds = voting power

 * use_unused_votes(uint _submission)

-* Allows admins to redistribute their unused voting power to a specific submission. (might remove this)
+Allows admins to redistribute their unused voting power to a specific submission. (might remove this)

 * end_voting_period()

-* Ends the voting period, preventing further voting or proposal submissions - distributes funds to funded submissions and 5% to platform.
+Ends the voting period, preventing further voting or proposal submissions - distributes funds to funded submissions and 5% to platform.
 Can only be calledby
 the contract owner.

 # Smart Contract Functions SubmissionAVLTree.sol

 * updateFunderBalance(bytes32 _submissionHash, address funder, uint256 balances)

-* Updates the funder's balance for a specific submission.
+Updates the funder's balance for a specific submission.

 * addVotes(bytes32 submissionHash, uint256 votes)

-* Allows users to vote on a specific submission.
+Allows users to vote on a specific submission.

 * subVotes(bytes32 submissionHash, uint256 votes)

-* Allows users to remove votes from a specific submission.
+Allows users to remove votes from a specific submission.

 * thresholdCrossed(bytes32 submissionHash)

-* Returns true if the number of votes is greater than or equal to the threshold.
+Returns true if the number of votes is greater than or equal to the threshold.

 * setThresholdCrossed(bytes32 submissionHash, bool status)

-* Sets the funded status of a submission.
+Sets the funded status of a submission.

 * findSubmission(bytes32 submissionHash)

-* Returns the index of a submission in the AVL tree.
+Returns the index of a submission in the AVL tree.

 * getSubmission(bytes32 submissionHash)

-* Returns a submission's information given its hash.
+Returns a submission's information given its hash.

 * getAllSubmissions()

-* Returns an array of all submissions.
+Returns an array of all submissions.

 * inOrderTraversal()

-* Returns an array of all submissions sorted by their submission hash.
+Returns an array of all submissions sorted by their submission hash.

 * getByIndex(uint256 index)

-* Returns a submission's information by its index in the AVL tree.
+Returns a submission's information by its index in the AVL tree.

 # Usage